And welcome back to the Rush Limbaugh Program here at the EIB Network.

 And the point is no one's even interviewing him.

-Wait a minute, not married now.
+Wait a minute, not married.

-Is that code for gay?
+Now, is that code for gay?

 No.

-So how are you gonna vote?
+So how are you going to vote?

-Well, uh I hope Schlesinger will take Governor Rell's advice and that of others and step down so that we can get a candidate who um is going to be better and can at least get the press to Yeah, but given the current given the current three, who would you vote for?
+Well, I hope Schlesinger will take Governor Rel's advice and that of others and step down so that we can get a candidate who is going to be better and can at least get the press to.

-Oh boy, I hope it doesn't come down to that.
+Oh, boy, I hope it doesn't come down to that.

-Tricia, I appreciate your call.
+Trisha, I appreciate the call.

 I've got to run.